 If entered correctly, the following screen will show the status of your case.
 The status will be specific to your case and specific to your immigration program.

-Learn how you can Track Your Green Card.
+Recommended read: Learn How to Track Your Green Card.

 How to Check USCIS Case Status in 2023 Graphic 2 Showing Result